CAST (company): CAST Imaging

-CAST Imaging is a product that can run for reverse-engineers all database structures, code components, and interdependencies in custom-built applications.
+CAST Imaging reverse-engineers all database structures, code components, and interdependencies in custom-built applications.
 It provides interactive architecture blueprints, data-call graphs, and end-to-end transaction flows in a Web application with the ability to export details externally.
-The understanding of the architecture and the internal dependencies allows CAST Imaging to identify structural flaws standardized by ISO (ISO-5055) and classified under Robustenss, Efficiency (performance, comsuption), Security and Maintanvility.
+CAST Imaging’s ability to understand the application's inner workings and map the internal dependencies between all its elements allows it to also identify structural flaws standardized by ISO (ISO-5055) and classified under robustness, efficiency (performance, consumption), security, and maintainability.